Race Relations Commissioner wants compulsory te reo in schools

-Should Te Teo Māori be compulsory in schools?
+Should te reo Māori be compulsory in schools?
 Race Relations Commissioner Meng Foon says yes.

 As time went on, he used te reo to build relationships that took him from the fruit shop, to the marae and into politics.